itshieulee/DSP-LAB-HCMUT/README.md

 # DSP-LAB-HCMUT
-This repo is only used for DSP Lab upload.
+This repo is only used for DSP Lab uploads.